Volumes of the sets of translation surfaces with small saddle connections in rank one affine submanifolds: Strata of Abelian differentials

-Recall that the space $\Hg$ can be locally identify with an open of $\R^{2N}, N= 2g+n-1,$ so that $\mu$ is the Lebesgue measure.
+Recall that the space $\Hg$ can be locally identified with an open of $\R^{2N}, N= 2g+n-1$, and $\vol$ with the Lebesgue measure.
 By this identification, $\Hgi$ corresponds to the hypersurface $\mathbf{Q}_1$ defined by the equation $\Aa=1$.
 Let us make the following change of coordinates